-The Auditor General is an independent Officer of the Legislature, appointed by the elected members of the Legislative Assembly for a single term in office of up to eight years.
-Together with her staff, she selects and performs audits as the Office of the Auditor General.
+The Auditor General is an independent Officer of the Legislature, appointed by the elected members of the Legislative Assembly for a single term of eight years.
+Together with her staff, the Auditor General performs financial audits, performance audits and issues other non-audit reports.

-These audits serve the people of British Columbia and their elected representatives by reporting on how well government is managing its responsibilities and resources.
+These audits and reports serve the people of British Columbia and their elected representatives by reporting on how well government is managing its responsibilities and resources.

-Under the Auditor General Act, the Auditor General has a mandate to audit the goverment reporting entity (GRE) consisting of ministries, Crown corporations and other organizations controlled by, or accountable to, the provincial government.
-The Act also allows the Auditor General to audit entities outside the GRE with prior consent from the Select Standing Committee on Public Accounts.
+Under the Auditor General Act, the Auditor General has a mandate to audit the government reporting entity consisting of ministries, Crown corporations and other organizations controlled by, or accountable to, the provincial government.
+This includes school districts, universities, colleges, health societies and health authorities.